'Advance Australia Fair II'

-These lines were inspired by words spoken about the late Dr. G Yunupingu at the deeply moving memorial service for him in September 2017.
+The line To walk together on this soil was inspired by words spoken about the late Dr. G Yunupingu at the deeply moving memorial service for him in September 2017.
 Dr. Yunupingu was one of Australia's most famous Aboriginal musicians.
 He was an eminent Australian, providing a voice for indigenous Australians and fostering racial harmony.
 He received tributes from Australian Prime Minister Malcolm Turnbull, fellow musician Peter Garrett and the Dean of the Sydney Conservatorium of Music.
 Djungatjunga Yunupingu said this in his eulogy about his nephew:

 "He went into the world.
 He did.
 He wasn't fighting for himself.
 He wasn't talking for himself.
 He was talking for all Australians to unite and walk together."